hanysakr/Transposition/README.md

 Assumptions
 ------------
 - There is no specified maximum sentiment in the assessment.
-- If the transpose reaches the maximum boundaries, it will remain at those maximum or lower boundaries.
+- If the transpose reaches the maximum/minimum boundaries, it will remain at those maximum or lower boundaries.